Adapting your home: Access into and around your home

 If you need to use walking equipment or a wheelchair, you will find that you require more space.
 In narrow hallways radiators reduce available space for example and can make it difficult to manoeuvre.

-If you have limited balance, or have difficulty lifting your feet, loose rugs or carpets can hinder mobility and cause trip hazards.
-Thick carpets can be more difficult to walk on if you have a shuffling gait (footsteps) and are wheeling a frame or using a wheelchair.
+• Floor coverings: If you have limited balance, or difficulty lifting your feet, loose rugs or carpets can hinder mobility and are trip hazards.
+Thick carpets can be more difficult to walk with a shuffling gait (footsteps) and are wheeling a frame or using a wheelchair.

-You may also need to re-arrange furniture to give yourself easier unrestricted access around each room and to enable you to approach and reach key areas of storage.
+• Re-arranging furniture: You may need to re-arrange furniture for easier unrestricted access around each room and to enable you to approach and reach key areas.

-Sliding doors can save space taken up by door swings.
+• Sliding doors and pocket doors: Sliding doors can save space taken up by door swings.
 You will need to consider whether there is enough space - free of any obstructions including furniture - to slide the door along the wall so that the door can open fully.
 Some people have difficulty pulling or pushing sliding doors open.
-Also those with memory or cognition issues may not recognise a sliding door (e.g. they may have always used a swing opening door in the past).
+Also, those with memory or cognition issues may not recognise a sliding door.
+For example, they may have always used a swing opening door in the past.

 Storage and charging space for wheelchairs